Alex Hannum: St. Louis Hawks (1956–1958)

 Midway through the 1956–57 season, Hannum was named player-coach of the St. Louis Hawks.
 He was actually the Hawks' third head coach that year.
-Red Holzman had been fired midway through the season in favor of Hannum's teammate, Slater Martin.
-However, Martin didn't want to be a coach and a player, and gave up the reins after only eight games.
+Red Holzman had been fired on January 7, 1957, in favor of Hannum's teammate, Slater Martin.
+However, Martin did not want to be a coach and a player, and delegated coaching authority to Hannum (his roommate) after one game, and gave up the reins after only eight games.
+Hannum was hired as head coach on January 21, 1957.

 Hannum led the team to a 15–16 record for the rest of the season.
 Despite a losing overall record, the West was so weak that year (no team finished with a winning record) that the Hawks actually won the division title.
-They advanced all the way to the NBA Finals and lost to the Boston Celtics in seven games.
+They advanced all the way to the NBA Finals and lost to the Boston Celtics in seven games, losing by only two points in Game 7, in double overtime.